diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/hacking.rst

 Creating Rules
 --------------

-A Dune rule consists of 3 components:
+A dune rule consists of 3 components:

-- *Dependencies* that the rule may read when executed (files, aliases, etc.), described by ``'a Action_builder.t`` values.
+- Dependencies that the rule may read when executed (files, aliases, ..)
+  This is described by ``'a Build.t`` values

-- *Targets* that the rule produces (files and/or directories), described by ``'a Action_builder.With_targets.t'`` values.
+- Targets the rule produces (files)
+  Targets, in addition to dependencies is described by ``'a Build.With_targets.t'``

-- *Action* that Dune must execute (external programs, redirects, etc.).
+- Action that dune must execute (external programs, redirects, etc.)
-  Actions are represented by ``Action.t`` values.
+  Actions are represented by ``Action.t``

-Combined, one needs to produce an ``Action.t Action_builder.With_targets.t`` value to create a rule.
-The rule may then be added by ``Super_context.add_rule`` or a related function.
+Combined, one needs to produce a ``Action.t Build.With_targets.t`` value to create a rule.
+The rule may then be added by ``Super_context.add_rule``, or a related function.

-To make this maximally convenient, there's a ``Command`` module to make it easier to create actions that run external commands and describe their targets and dependencies simultaneously.
+To make this maximally convenient, there's a ``Command`` module to make it easier to create actions that run external commands and describe their targets & dependencies simultaneously.

 Loading Rules
 -------------